Artyom Gorlov

-Artyom Sergeyevich Gorlov (Артём Сергеевич Горлов; born 23 June 1987) is a Russian football coach.
-He is the manager of FC Pari Nizhny Novgorod.
+Artyom Sergeyevich Gorlov (Артём Сергеевич Горлов; born 23 June 1987) is a Russian football coach and a former player.

 Career

 On 29 January 2019, Gorlov was announced as manager of Lithuanian A Lyga side Palanga, replacing Valdas Trakys.
-During the season many reports about FK Palanga involvement in match fixing were received by Lithuanian Football Federation while Artyom Gorlov was head coach there.
+During the season many reports about Palanga involvement in match fixing were received by Lithuanian Football Federation while Artyom Gorlov was head coach there.
 After the season numerous club persons received punishment from Lithuanian football federation for match fixing.

-On 31 December 2022, Gorlov was hired by Russian Premier League club FC Pari Nizhny Novgorod.
+On 31 December 2022, Gorlov was hired by Russian Premier League club Pari Nizhny Novgorod.
+Pari NN won on his debut in a Russian Cup game against the third-tier side Zvezda Saint Petersburg, and after that lost the next 5 games, including a game awarded to their opponents for fielding an ineligible player.
+Gorlov left Pari NN by mutual consent on 4 April 2023.